jupyter-book/mystmd/docs/typography.md

 ## Footnotes

 Footnotes use the [pandoc specification](https://pandoc.org/MANUAL.html#footnotes).
-A footnote is labeled with `[^label]` and can then be any alpha-numeric string (no spaces), which is case-insensitive.
+A footnote is labeled with `[^label]` and can then be any alphanumeric string (no spaces), which is case-insensitive.
 This creates a link to the footnote definition, which is a line that starts with the same `[^label]: ` and then the text of the footnote.

 ```{myst}
 - A footnote reference[^myref]